CorentinWicht/GFPPeaks/README.md

 The window displays *from left to right, top to bottom*:
 ```
 1) The ERP including all channels (each channel is represented as one line) [top left].
-2-3) The ERP activity for the most representative electrode(s) input in the table, Chapter 7 [top right and bottom left].
+2) The GFP activity for epoch of interest [bottom left].
-4) The GFP activity for epoch of interest [bottom right].
+3) The topographical plot (topoplot) [right].
 ```
-The vertical line represent, for all graphs, the position of the maximum GFP identified by the script (the maximum is really visible in the bottom right graph). \
+The vertical line represent, for all graphs, the position of the maximum GFP identified by the script. \
 Next to the vertical line, you have the exact peak position in ms and in time-frames (TF; i.e. dependent of your sampling rate). \
-The vertical blue bar represents the component of interest's time scale.
+The vertical blue bar represents the component of interest's time range.

 On the far right you will find the topography at the GFP peak (indicated in TF in the title). \
-You have the possibility to use the slide bar below to inspect the topography of the whole ERP period.
+You have the possibility to use the slide bar below to inspect the topography of the whole ERP period while this will also adjust the vertical line in all other graphs.

 #### 8.2 Data Table